phpactor/phpactor/README.md

 - Moves individual class *files* or *directories*.
 - Move by fully qualified class name of file path.
-- Updates references for all moved classes in currently GIT tree.
+- Updates references for all moved classes in currently **GIT tree**.
 - Use statements are updated or added when required.

 ### Copy classes